arun-guruswamy/workout-networking/intellij/README.md

 -Add scrollview for feed
--Create a new Profile screen that has user info, his posts, and statistics -Home Screen that has log in and sign up option -Update Create Profile screen to a Sign-up Screen -Flesh out filter with more options
--Add Mobility Workout Type with its respective screen
+-Create a new Profile screen that has user info, his posts, and statistics -Home Screen that has log in and sign up option -Update Create Profile screen to a Sign-up Screen -Flesh out filter with more options (Almost Complete) -Add Mobility Workout Type with its respective screen (Complete)